arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 #### Adding to SharePoint List if a Service is not Normal

 We will be using [spo listitem add](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-add/){:target="_blank"} which will add the item to SharePoint List.
 Since we are already authenticated to your tenant, all we need to do is to use the command directly.
 Before we do that, we will just check the current SharePoint list whether the outage is already added.
-Our plan is to have the script running in a fixed interval, say every **15 minutes** or **30 minutes**.
+We plan to have the script running in a fixed interval, say every **15 minutes** or **30 minutes**.
 In that case there is a chance that outage is still there and we do not need the entry to be duplicated.
 So we would get the items from the current SharePoint List using the command [spo listitem get](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-get/){:target="_blank"} and will check whether the current outage is already there in the List.

 - If it is there,